-If you are like other homeowners, you’d think that it was a valuable little tip from a major home design and decor website, and something to consider if you too were planning a master bathroom remodel in the coming year.
+If you are like other homeowners, you’d think it was a valuable little tip from a major home design and decor website and something to consider if you were planning a master bathroom remodel in the coming year.
 While it is from a 2019 report, it identifies what is sure to be the dominant look in everything from paint colors to bathroom fixtures.

 So, just what is transitional style?
 That same source noted that it is a modern, contemporary space.
-It is dominated by clean lines and neutral, soothing colors.
+Clean lines and neutral, soothing colors dominate it.
 Transitional is noted for its blend of classic elements with contemporary looks, so “a Shaker-style vanity with sleek hardware and streamlined lighting and mirrors” would appear in a transitional bathroom upgrade.

 It is important to note the most popular style because, as reported,